Content starts here

 Download and view all of AARPNY's Disrupt Disparities reports:

-En Español |AARP New York and the Medicare Rights Center want you to know that extra money is available to help pay for Medicare costs.
-With recently expanded eligibility guidelines, more New Yorkers than ever can qualify for a program that can help with out-of-pocket expenses like premiums, copays, coinsurance, and deductibles!
+En Español |AARP New York and the Medicare Rights Center want you to know that extra money is available to help pay for your Medicare costs.
+With recently expanded eligibility guidelines, more New Yorkers than ever can qualify for a program that can help with out-of-pocket Medicare expenses like your premiums, copays, coinsurance, and deductibles!

 Agency’s decision to maintain phone services for all claim types is welcomed news